1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ## Calibration Tools
 Using certain tools makes it easier to calibrate your printer.
-It'll allow you to generate specific models which are necessary for certain calibrations, like e.g. temperature or retraction distance towers, so you'll be able to determine your specific settings.
-Not all calibrations can be done like this, like calibrating the steps of your extruder ("e-steps"), but many.
+It'll allow you to generate your own specific models which are necessary for certain calibrations, like e.g. temperature or retraction distance towers.
 I'll list some options in the following.

 - **SuperSlicer**
   I personally prefer SuperSlicer (after I used Cura in the first place), especially when it comes down to calibration.